ncatlab/nlab-content/pages/4645.md

 +-- {: .un_lemma}
 ###### Remark

-For a general $\infty$-Lie algebra $\mathfrak{g}$ the curvature forms $F_A$ themselves are not closed, hence requiring them to have no component along the simplex does not imply that they descend.
+For a general $\infty$-Lie algebra $\mathfrak{g}$ the curvature forms $F_A$ themselves are not necessarily closed (rather they satisfy the [[Bianchi identity]]), hence requiring them to have no component along the simplex does not imply that they descend.
 This is different for abelian $\infty$-Lie algebras: for them the curvature forms themselves are already closed, and hence are themselves already curvature characteristics that do descent.

 =--